p10rahulm/your-static-website/README.md

 The names for the above are fairly self explanatory, and we may have come across all of these in our lifetimes on the internet, some more often than others.
 The first three are worth going into a little more detail

-1. The front page
+#### The front page

 - This is the page that a viewer visits when they arrive at http://www.your-domain.com
 - This base website url is a necessary presence for almost every website.
 It is typically a descriptive page with some [call to action](https://blog.hubspot.com/marketing/call-to-action-examples)
 - This page if often the first point of contact with an incoming visitor to the webpage and therefore [conversion](https://optinmonster.com/11-web-design-principles-that-will-boost-your-conversion-rate/) happens in the first few seconds here
 - While some may follow a minimalistic design, most websites may want to spend some time on the design of this page
 - For some websites, especially the established ones, the base url substitutes for some functional page, like the login page (in case of facebook and gmail), or the search page (in case of google)

-2. The Single content page
+#### The Single content page

 - The single content page is ubiquitous though we don't recognize it as such
 - The single content page is the *main template page* of the website
 - For a website like amazon, this is the product page, whereas for a website like facebook it is the individual user page.
 For a website like youtube, it is a video page, and for new york times, this is a single news story.
 For gmail it is a single email that you click on and for a blog, it is a single post.
 Nearly every website has one of these.
 - While these may contain dynamically generated content, they can also be static as seen in the examples above

-3. The list page
+#### The list page

 - Once we define the single page for a website it is easy enough to understand the list page for the same website
 - It is the template which shows a list of the single content pieces of the website.
 - The lists can be sliced, diced and categorized in any manner necessary such that different posts may appear on different list pages, but the template for these remains the same
 - This is quite related to the search results page which also shows a list of results.
 The only difference may be that the search has to be generated live and is necessarily dynamic on the server side
 - examples of list pages are lists of friends on facebook, or list of posts on a blog or list of videos created by an author in youtube.

+#### 404 page

+- The 404 Page is the page that you are redirected to if you specify a url where no site exists on the site.
+- For example say there is no page called abc.html on the website http://www.mysite.com, then if you type http://www.mysite.com/abc.html on the website you will be redirected to (or shown) the 404 page

+We have looked at some common page types above.
 Now that we have understood these aspects of templates, let us look at static website generators

-#### How does a static website generator work?
+## Static Website Generators

 ***Definition:*** A `static site generator` is a program that *assembles* the text of a full web page from the `user input` and a prebuilt templates.
 The user input can include any text, images and other parameters needed to assemble the webpage.